t-morgan/aiagent/README.md

 ---

 ## 📚 Credits
-This project is based on and expands ideas from the Boot.dev course: Build an AI Agent in Python.
+This project is based on and may expand ideas from the Boot.dev course: Build an AI Agent in Python.
 Highly recommended for understanding LLM function calling from scratch.

 ---
 ## 📜 License